-Experimental Seasons in the Mississippi Flvwav
+Experimental Season in the Mississippi Flyway

-Hunting Seasons: A season not to exceed 30 consecutive days may be selected in Kentucky and a season not to exceed 60 consecutive days may be selected in Tennessee.
+Hunting Seasons: A season not to exceed 60 consecutive days may be selected in Tennessee.

-Daily Bag Limit: Not to exceed 2 daily and 2 per season in Kentucky.
-Not to exceed 3 daily and 3 per season in Tennessee.
+Bag Limit: Not to exceed 3 daily and 3 per season in Tennessee.

 Permits: Each person participating in the regular sandhill crane season must have a valid Federal or State sandhill crane hunting permit.